Tuesday, September 26, 2023

 We began our journey up the coast in the opposite direction to Fairhope.

-We stopped at the Municipal Park where they were having an Arts and Crafts Tent Sale.
+We stopped at the Municipal Park, where they had an Arts and Crafts Tent Sale.

-We stopped to talk to a couple that were selling spices. (bought one for my son).
+We stopped to talk to a couple selling spices.
+(I bought one for my son.)

 The woman was telling me about the Brown Pelicans there at the beach.